Psy: 2012–2013: "Gangnam Style" and international breakthrough

+Psy was invited to perform for the ruling Barisan Nasional (BN) party in George Town, Malaysia on February 11, 2013, in an attempt to reach out to young voters in the area.
+Media reports estimated a cost of at least US$300,000 for the performance.
+Opposition backers called for supporters of the Malaysian Democratic Action Party to attend wearing opposition colors.
+Despite the controversy and calls by Malaysian citizens to cancel the concert, Psy completed a 10-minute performance for a Chinese New Year open house at Han Chiang School in front of 100,000 people.

+Following the concert, a media report revealed that Psy had received death threats prior to entering Malaysia, which delay in his onstage appearance.
+At a press conference, BN party chief Teng Chang Yeow said that the event "was sponsored by private sponsors who preferred to remain anonymous as they are afraid of being 'victimised' if their identities were revealed".
+Teng also stated that he was given the choice of a Justin Bieber visit but chose Psy as he did not know who Bieber was at the time.

 2013–2014: "Gentleman", "Hangover", YouTube record

+In March 2013, South Korean media reported that the title of Psy's upcoming single would contain the word "Assarabia", a slang used by South Koreans to express thrills, or simply to describe something satisfying.
+The title raised concerns that Arab people might misinterpret the title and find it derogatory.
+After being questioned by a correspondent of the Voice of America about the title's potential to offend, Psy said that there was some misunderstanding and his upcoming song will undergo a major revamp.

 On April 12, 2013, the audio of Psy's follow-up single "Gentleman" was leaked onto the internet, a day before its official international release.
 On the following day, the music video for 'Gentleman' premiered at Psy's 'Happening' Concert, which was attended by 50,000 people and live streamed on YouTube to an audience of 150,000.
 Guest performers of the concert included Lee Hi, 2NE1 and G-Dragon.
 He reportedly invested US$2.7 million into the production of the concert.
 Psy continued to promote Gentlemen throughout 2013.
 In May 2013, PSY appeared twice on Live! with Kelly and Michael and taught Kelly Ripa and Michael Strahan how to do the Gentleman Dance.
 Psy also appeared in the finale of American Idol season 12 and sang "Gentleman".
 Psy also performed his song "Gentleman" on the Finale of Dancing With the Stars, Season 16.
 Five days later, Psy also performed at the final match of the 2012–13 Coppa Italia.
 On June 8, 2013, Psy and his troupe performed "Gentleman" on the Finale of Britain's Got Talent, Series 7.
 Later that month, on June 8, Psy co-hosted the Canadian MuchMusic Video Awards, where he also opened the show with his worldwide hit "Gangnam Style" and ended the show with his "official last performance of 'Gentleman' on TV."